Hiropey/JapaSty/README.md

 <div align="center"><img src="https://.png" width="400"/></div>

-# JapaSty: Tips and Forums for Foreigners in Japan
+# JapaSty: Tips and Forums for Foreigners staying in Japan
 *JapaSty* is an Ruby on Rails platform to exchange useful tips for life in Japan.
 It provides online forums for matching those who in need for help and those who can help such as translating or sightseeing guides.